Juanflpz/PhillipsCinema/README.md

 Project created to establish a platform to manage all the functional and not functional requisites that work together to define the business model of a normal cinema.

-Project written in Java and build along with Gradle.
-This project includes two modules: Business for the logic and Presentation for the graphic interface.
+Project written in Java and built along with Gradle.
+This project includes two modules: Business for the logic business and Presentation for the graphic interface.